 Karate could be defined as a weapon free technique of self defence.
 It comprises dynamic offensive and defensive procedures making use of every part of the body to their highest possible advantage.
 Regarded as empty handed martial art that was designed to fend off armed opponents.

 Why It’s great To train Karate

 Great for self defence, fitness, and discipline, it’s a very popular and effective forms of martial arts program dating back feudal Japanese martial traditions.
 It’s easy to learn and safe.
 It comes with a fantastic historical background and is a very satisfying pursuit.

 Karate Lessons/Classes In Vauxhall

-Delivering Karate classes in Vauxhall made for people from all areas of life both men and women.
-We provide you with lessons for people from beginner level all the way through to experienced Karate enthusiasts.
-Our Karate pupils could be female or male, young or old, we can work with people from all avenues of life, regardless of their sex or age.
+Delivering Karate classes in Vauxhall created for people from all walks of life both men and women.
+We offer lessons for people from beginner level right through to seasoned Karate practitioners.
+Our Karate students could be female or male, young or old, we’re able to help people from all avenues of life, regardless of their sex or age group.

 Karate practice (Vauxhall ) – Our Karate Classes in Vauxhall

 Karate practice is usually divided into three main activities: